 Welcome to the Media Mastery mini-series, where we take a look at the five most common challenges business owners face while trying to build an iconic brand.

 You know you have a product or service that your audience wants.
 So why aren’t they jumping on it?

-I run into this with new clients all the time.
-They’ve been on TV.
-They’ve done the interviews.
-They get good traffic on their website and social media.
+I hear this from prospects.
+They’ve been on TV; they’ve done the interviews, and they get good traffic on their website and social media.
 But for whatever reason, nothing is happening–it’s not converting into business.
 Their company isn’t growing, and they aren’t hitting anywhere near their revenue potential.

 They need to leverage their existing audience to reach their goals.
 But how?

 This is a complicated question, but it all comes down to this: are you serving your ego, or are you helping your audience?
 All the attention in the world doesn’t mean a thing if you’re talking about yourself.
 Instead, every single opportunity needs to be used to show people what you can do for them.

 If you already have an audience, the odds are good that you already know your personal “why,” “how,” and “where” (which you can read more about here).
 This is an excellent start–it guides the types of opportunities you take advantage of and helps you motivate yourself to hustle every day.

 But something isn’t quite clicking.
 And nine times out of ten, it’s because your publicity is too focused on you.

 The harsh reality is, your audience doesn’t spend money because they care about you.
 They spend money when they feel you care about them and can help meet their needs.